🎯Getting Started

 Workshops/Master Classes

 From time to time we organize workshops (1 session) or Master Classes (5+ sessions) for our alumni in which we go into detail with a specific topic.
 We have so far organized Masterclasses & workshops on TypeScript, React Native, Serverless, .NET & C#, Web Bluetooth/Web USB, Data Analytics, Web Content Management & CMS Systems, Docker and many more.
 If you have a suggestion for a topic or want to build a lesson plan for a new Masterclass or workshop, please let us know!
-You can think along the lines of this Masterclass template.

 Roles